 One story that has dominated news of Dubai in 2018 (obviously not in the UAE’s censored media) is that of Dubai’s missing Princess Latifa Al Maktoum.

 When Dubai’s totalitarian ruler kidnaps his own daughter after her failed attempt to escape then what chance to I have of getting out of there alive?
 Human Rights Watch, Amnesty International and so many NGOs and lobby groups are up in arms about this unbelievable call made by Sheikh Mohammed Bin Rashid Al Maktoum came after her reports of abuse and a failed attempt to flee the country in March 2018.
-Detained in Dubai has the most extensive and detailed information on Latifa’s situation as this NGO was her first point of contact when she tried to escape the UAE.
+Stirling Haigh has the most extensive and detailed information on Latifa’s situation as it includes solicitors that were her first point of contact when she tried to escape the UAE.

 Latifa released a video before her disappearance which has been a great embarrassment to the ruler of Dubai, but not enough to release his daughter from captivity.
 It’s been 9 months since anyone has had news on Latifa.
 Her whereabouts is unknown.